dvelazquez1282/netberry-tasks-manager/README.md

 ## Roadmap
 [X] Create model classes for user and login
-[] Implement a server for the api request (route helper, flow with possibility to use mock data or api request, etc..)
-[] Create Login page
+[X] Implement api-routes helper for build the routes for the api requests [] Install json-server and preparate the db.json file for the mock data [] Create Login page
 [] Interceptor for send token in the api request
 [] Implement guard for check if the user is authenticated when we refresh de app.
 If it's not authenticated then, we redirect the system to login form page.